epicoderr/Algorithms-and-AI-project/testing_documentation.md

 - Tested that new_game functions properly by setting a score and grid and then seeing if they get reset

-- Tested that get_empty and add_tile function properly
+- Tested that get_empty and add_tile function properly by setting up and empty board and adding a tile then seeing whether it appeared respectively